This feature is currently only available in Global Statutory Reporting and Investments solutions.

 An orange triangle in the upper left corner of the link indicates that the destination link is overridden.

-When you click on an overridden link, the Overrides header will have one of the following options that both open the Source Preview:
+When you click on an overridden text link in a document or presentation, the Overrides header will have one of the following options that both open the Source Preview:

 Use the Source Preview